 Among somatic cells, mesenchymal stem cells (MSC), which can be readily isolated and expanded from bone marrow aspirate, are a suitable cell source for regenerative medicine, and they are already used in therapeutic applications.

 Among regenerative medicines, SanBio focuses on developing products for the central nervous system that are not effectively treated at the present time.
 Examples of these diseases include dysfunction associated with: stroke, traumatic brain injury, retinal degeneration (e.g., age-related macular degeneration), spinal cord injury, Parkinson’s disease, Alzheimer’s disease, and others.

-Our products are intended to restore motor and sensory functions by inducing or promoting the innate, natural regenerative processes of patients’ physical functions that were lost due to diseases or accidents.
+Our major pipeline SB623 are intended to restore motor and sensory functions by inducing or promoting the innate, natural regenerative processes of patients’ physical functions that were lost due to diseases or accidents.